gideonpeters/SmellyClasses/code-generation-and-evaluation/classeval_evaluation/README.md

     - 1: Greedy sampling.
 - `--eval_data`:  Refers to the benchmark data file, named `ClassEval_data` in the current rendition.

-Our nucleus sampling encompasses 5 samples.
-During the evaluation, we restrict our scope to the results of pass@1, pass@3, and pass@5.
+During the evaluation, we restrict our scope to the results of pass@1.
 If there's a need to generate a different sample size, it necessitates adjustments `cal_metrics_pass_at_k(model_list, k, n)` in the `evaluation.py` code, where k represents the 'k' in pass@k and n stands for the sample count.

 ## Output